Meet the Staff

-About Me: I'm married to Dale (for 11 years!) and Mom to two awesome little boys – Nate (8), a third grader at BLES and Owen (4), a K4 student at BLPS.
+About Me: I'm married to Dale (for 12 years!) and Mom to two awesome little boys – Nate (8), a third grader at BLES and Owen (4), a K4 student at BLPS.
 Our family enjoys participating in Cub Scout activities together!
 I’m a third generation gamecock and have a brick on the horseshoe beside my sister, grandfather, and great grandfather.
-While at USC I was a Carolina Classic – a group that assisted with recruiting football players and other sports athletes.
+While at USC I was a Carolina Classic – a group that assisted with recruiting football players and other student athletes.

 Favorite Spot On Campus: It’s a toss-up between the Horseshoe and Williams Brice Stadium

 Length of Time at USC: 18 years

 Favorite Gamecock Moment/Best Part about being a Gamecock: I’ve watched USC Football go all the way from winning their first postseason game as a student to beating a nationally ranked team (#1 Alabama at the time) to seeing USC host ESPN’s Gameday on the Horseshoe three times in the last few years!